 To pay for the Heathrow Express you can use your credit card or an Oyster Card if you purchased one in advance.
 The same goes for Gatwick Airport.
 All trains to other parts of the country depart from Victorian-era Paddington Station.
 I used my Brit Rail card to pay for the Heathrow Express.

 There are many vibrant and interesting cities in the world: Rome comes to mind immediately.
 Paris.
 Istanbul.
 New York.
-Now that I’ve been reminded how fun and friendly London is I won’t wait so long to go back.
+Now that I’ve been reminded how fun and friendly London is, it won’t be long before I book my next flight to Heathrow.